Heritage and History

 Access databases produced by Dublin City Library & Archive.

-Find genealogical resources supplied by Dublin city Public Libraries.
+Find genealogical resources supplied by Dublin City Libraries.

 See what stories made the news in Dublin over the years during the current month.

-Resources to assist you in tracing your family tree.
+Resources and information to assist you in tracing your family tree.

-Browse over 5,000 images from our Archives, special collections and the Dublin City Council Photographic Collection
+Browse images from our Archives, special collections and the Dublin City Council Photographic Collection

 Pictorial and Audiovisual Collections

-Search and browse Postcards and Views online.
 This collection is made up of postcards from Dublin City Libraries' collection.
 The main emphasis is on postcards of Dublin from the 19th and early 20th century.
+Browse a selection of historical postcards.

 Audiovisual material collected in the library concentrates on the oral tradition.
 Local history, community films and interviews, plays, lectures and poetry readings are held in these formats.